Frequently Asked Questions

 Depending on the type of loan you have, you may be eligible for a benefit such as deferment, forbearance or cancellation.

-It’s possible the letter or billing statement was sent before the payment was received.
+It is possible the letter or billing statement was sent before your payment was received.
 To verify the account status and confirm receipt of the payment, you may:

 - Create a login and view information about your account.

 - Call our Interactive Voice Response system at 877-530-9782, available 24/7.